-These coffee cupcakes with coffee buttercream frosting are seriously flavorful, moist, and tender!
-They pack an extra chocolaty flavor with hints of coffee to combine a cup of coffee and sweet snack in one treat.
+These chocolate espresso cupcakes with coffee buttercream frosting are seriously so flavorful, moist, and tender!
+They pack an extra chocolaty flavor with hints of espresso to combine a cup of coffee and sweet snack in one treat.

 * This post was updated with new photos 🙂

 Coffee lovers rejoice!
 These chocolate espresso cupcakes with espresso frosting are the perfect dessert to get your coffee fix.

 What's especially amazing about these cupcakes (aside from ... well, everything!) is the fact that the chocolate flavor and coffee flavor really bring out the best in each other!
 If you've made my chocolate cupcakes or fudgy chocolate cake, you'll know we use a hint of coffee in the batter because it really makes the chocolate flavor shine.

 These cupcakes are kind of like a combination between a morning sweet and your morning coffee.
 So does that make it okay to have in the morning?